The Lord gives no answer to the idolaters. Ezekiel 14:1-11.

 They are fascinated and allured by the various idols they have set up in their hearts, but deep down in those same hearts, there is evidently the realisation that only a much greater God can provide the real answers to life.
 Yet God considers their dual allegiance an affront and orders Ezekiel not to accommodate their curiosity.

 Perhaps the same group of elders who came in Ezekiel 8:1ff.
 These were perhaps some of the ‘best’ elders Judah had.
-For Nebuchadnezzar had taken the cream captive in 606 and 597 B.C.
+Nebuchadnezzar had taken the cream captive in 606 and 597 B.C.
 Ezekiel saw before him men who were well respected, but God saw they had idols in their hearts.
-Idols, in their hearts, this shows the relationship these elders had with idolatry.
+Idols, in their hearts, show the relationship these elders had with idolatry.
 They may not outwardly show idolatrous practices, but they had an intimate relationship with them.
-These men come to ask God His will.
+These men come to ask God for His will.

-‘No greater insult can be offered to God than for the man who offers Him no allegiance, or at best a divided one, which He will not accept, to come to His prophet and to ask to know His will, which he will only do, if it suits him.
+‘No greater insult can be offered to God than for the man who offers Him no allegiance, or at best a divided one, which He will not accept, to come to His prophet and to ask to know His will, which he will only do if it suits him.
 He may do it to seem respectable in the eyes of man, or out of superstition, or just because it is customary.’
 Ezekiel: The Man and His Message.
 H. L. Ellison.

 The prophet’s word to them will of course be from God, the ultimate word for them was the destruction of Jerusalem.
 But again, the prophet is given the message of warning to all, to remove their idolatry, outward and inward.
 There is here too, a warning to Ezekiel that he will be punished too if he tries to comfort the people with lies.
 He knows the true message from God, he must speak it or expect the same judgement.
 Ezekiel 14:9ff.